jigmi/PyCryptRAT-MultiClientEncryptedRAT/README.md

 # Pentesting-MultiClientRAT
-The Multiple Client Remote Access Tool was created in order to target windows machine and perform reconnaiisance, with its main purpose of serving as a staging ground for further payloads and the extraction of notable files which are essential in information gathering.
+The Multiple Client Remote Access Tool was created in order to target windows machine and perform reconnaissance with its main purpose of serving as a staging ground for further payloads and the extraction of notable files which are essential in information gathering.
 # Features
 - Access to the target's terminal and thus, the execution of an array of shell commands, most notably displaying directories and files, opening files such as further payloads,